grantcolley/blazor-notes/README.md

 [*Reference - ASP.NET Core fundamentals overview - Web root*](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/#web-root)

 ### Render Modes
+Every component in a Blazor Web App adopts a render mode to determine the hosting model that it uses, where it's rendered, and whether or not it's interactive.

+Render mode is applied using a `@rendermode` directive on the component instance or on the component definition

+- **Static Server	Static** - server-side rendering (static SSR)	Server
+- **Interactive Server** -	Interactive server-side rendering (interactive SSR) using Blazor Server	Server
+- **Interactive WebAssembly** -	Client-side rendering (CSR) using Blazor WebAssembly†	Client
+- **Interactive Auto** -	Interactive SSR using Blazor Server initially and then CSR on subsequent visits after the Blazor bundle is downloaded

+> [!IMPORTANT]
+> Prerendering is enabled by default for interactive components.

 [*Reference - Microsoft ASP.NET Core Blazor : Render Modes*](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes)